 FURTHER COMMENTS——————–The venue sometimes mistaken for the Lea Bridge Speedway Stadium, which was situated close by.

 One of the less recognised greyhound tracks was the one located in the London borough of Stratford.
 Stratford greyhound track was one of only a handful of tracks in London that operated independently.
 It was situated on Temple Mills Lane in the Temple Mills district, and must not be mistaken with the motor sports venue known as the Lea Bridge Stadium, which was situated close by.
 It operated in the shadows of Hackney Greyhound Stadium, the popular known NGRC track which was found less than a quarter of a mile away, west of the Stratford venue.
 The circuit itself lay in a west to easterly direction, and had long straights, but the lack of width on the available land meant it could accommodate two very tight bends only.
 The original site was once the home to an artificial manure works which was accessed from Wycliffe Road.
-Confusion remains regarding early meetings, with captions suggesting around 1928 with a more enclosed venue developing during the early 1930’s, and staging its first meeting during January 1933.
+Confusion remains regarding early meetings, with captions suggesting around 1928 with a more enclosed venue developing during the early 1930’s, and staging its first meeting on Sunday January 1st 1933.
 It is known that the Stratford venue closed during 1949 due to the tracks promoters poor financial position.
 After its closure, the site became used as an expansion to neighbouring garden allotments, but they too disappeared in 1977, after various dwellings called the Clay Lane Co-Operative flats began to occupy the site.
 But more recently in 2007, 430 residents were given their notice to move out of their flats, after the site had been acquired by the council under a compulsory purchase agreement, due to the area being requisitioned for the Olympic Village.
 Today, the site of the old Stratford Stadium, along with Hackney Stadium are covered by the Olympic Village, with a more accurate location of the Stratford Stadium being located beneath a bus terminal area, east of the junction between Eton Manor Walk and Olympic Park Avenue, on the northern side of the A12, opposite the Olympic Velodrome.